 Register to vote

 To register to vote online, you need just five minutes.
-If you can't get online, you can call us on 01509 634546 or contact Electoral Services to request a paper registration form.
+If you require help registering, you can contact our Customer Service team by calling 01509 634546 or contact Electoral Services to request a paper registration form.

 What if I have more than one address